nerves-networking/vintage_net_wifi/README.md

 The optional `:mac_address` key sets the WiFi interface's hardware address before `wpa_supplicant` starts.
 It accepts a string like `"aa:bb:cc:dd:ee:ff"` or an MFArgs tuple (`{module, function, args}`) that returns a MAC string at apply time.
-When set, VintageNetWiFi forces `mac_addr=0` and `preassoc_mac_addr=0` in the generated `wpa_supplicant.conf` so the supplicant's MAC randomization can't silently override the address.
 See `VintageNetWiFi`'s module documentation for details.

 The `:vintage_net_wifi` key has the following common fields: